This probably isn’t the first time you’ve heard of Pilates.

 This means that you don’t have muscles that are too weak and loose or that are too tight and rigid.

-Muscles of either type can make your body more susceptible to becoming injured.
+Muscles of either type can make your body more susceptible to injury.

 That’s particularly the case for people who are prone to falling, which physical therapy can also help prevent.